IOExcept10n/PECheck/README.md

 # PECheck
-A service for tracking sprots sections attendance among SUSU students made for the TechConnect hackathon 2025
+A service for tracking sports sections attendance among SUSU students made for the TechConnect hackathon 2025